chiralos/onomata-src/C-heapless/README.md

 It does a tiny bit of peephole optimisation, converting `ife` and `loop` to branch instructions so that it doesn't have to push the code it's about to run onto the stack.
-The `dip` word is converted a sequence that more straighforwardly moves the item to be hidden to the lexical stack, runs the stack top, and moves the item back to the stack top.
+The `dip` word is converted a sequence that more straightforwardly moves the item to be hidden to the lexical stack, runs the stack top, and moves the item back to the stack top (instead of implementing the definition `dip <-> swp quo cat run`, which does more copying).

 It also links all the word calls so they point directly to their entry points rather than them up by name.